gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 Teleport will now store a single cached version of the client tools in the user's $HOME directory. tsh/tctl will execute this cached version when communicating with the Teleport Cloud cluster.

 Cloud will host an endpoint for Teleport client tools version discovery. tsh/tctl will check this endpoint to identify the current cloud-stable version of Teleport.
-If the cached version is behind the current cloud-stable version, the cache will be updated to match the current cloud-stable version.
+If the cached version is behind or ahead of the current cloud-stable version, the cache will be updated to match the current cloud-stable version.
 This will ensure Teleport client tools are always executed using the latest compatible version of Teleport when communicating with a Teleport Cloud cluster.

+### Detecting Cloud instances

 For now this feature will be disabled for self-hosted users and will only be supported for Cloud users.

+For tsh/tctl to identify if it is communicating with a Cloud instance of Teleport the `../webapi/ping` endpoint will now include a `cloud` boolean flag in it's ping response.

 ### Version discovery